ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-strategy-lowest-price.md

 ![ps-strategy-lowest-price](../images/node-ps-strategy-lowest-price.png)

-Strategy node to turn on power the hours when the price is lowest during a given period, and turn off the other hours.
+Strategy node to turn on power the times when the price is lowest during a given period, and turn off the other times.

 ## Description

-The node can work on a specific period from 1 to 24 hours during a 24 hour period.
-Inside this period, you can decide how many hours that shall be on.
+The node can work on a specific period during a 24 hour period.
+Inside this period, you can decide how much time that shall be on.
 The rest of the period will be off.
 Outside the period, you can select that the output shall be either on or off.
-You can also decide that the hours on shall be consecutive (one continuous period) or spread around in multiple on-periods.
+You can also decide that the time on shall be consecutive (one continuous period) or spread around in multiple on-periods.